EmuDeck/emudeck.github.io/docs/emulators/steamos/cemu-native.md

     * `keys.txt` needs to contain keys (one key per game) that must be dumped from a Wii U console.
 Any other method is piracy and cannot be discussed here or on the EmuDeck discord.
 * Once you put ROMs in place, you must refresh the list of games by right clicking in the Cemu UI and clicking `Refresh Games List`.
     * Your game will not show up in Cemu until you refresh.
-* Refer to #installing-dlc-and-updates, for DLC and Updates.
+* Refer to [How to Manage DLC and Updates](#how-to-manage-dlc-and-updates), for DLC and Updates specifically

 ***